 RATIONALE: Angioproliferative vasculopathy is a hallmark of pulmonary arterial hypertension (PAH).
-However, little is known how endothelial cell (EC) and smooth muscle cell (SMC) crosstalk regulates the angioproliferative vascular remodeling.
-OBJECTIVES: We aimed to investigate the role of EC and SMC interaction and underlying signaling pathways in PH development.
-METHODS: SMC-specific Foxm1 or Cxcr4 knockout mice, EC-specific Foxm1 or Egln1 knockout mice, as well as EC-specific Egln1/Cxcl12 double knockout mice were used to assess the role of FoxM1 on SMC proliferation and PH.
-Lung tissues and cells from PAH patients were employed to validate clinical relevance.
-FoxM1 inhibitor Thiostrepton was used in Sugen 5416/hypoxia- and monocrotaline-challenged rats.
-MEASUREMENTS AND MAIN RESULTS: FoxM1 expression was markedly upregulated in lungs and pulmonary arterial SMCs of idiopathic PAH patients and 4 discrete PH rodent models.
+However, little is known about how endothelial cell (EC) and smooth muscle cell (SMC) crosstalk regulates the angioproliferative vascular remodeling.
+OBJECTIVES: To investigate the role of EC and SMC interaction and underlying signaling pathways in pulmonary hypertension (PH) development.
+METHODS: SMC-specific Foxm1 (forkhead box M1) or Cxcr4 knockout mice, EC-specific Foxm1 or Egln1 knockout mice, and EC-specific Egln1/Cxcl12 double knockout mice were used to assess the role of FoxM1 on SMC proliferation and PH.
+Lung tissues and cells from patients with PAH were used to validate clinical relevance.
+FoxM1 inhibitor thiostrepton was used in Sugen 5416/hypoxia- and monocrotaline-challenged rats.
+MEASUREMENTS AND MAIN RESULTS: FoxM1 expression was markedly upregulated in lungs and pulmonary arterial SMCs of patients with idiopathic PAH and four discrete PH rodent models.
 Mice with SMC- (but not EC-) specific deletion of Foxm1 were protected from hypoxia- or Sugen 5416/hypoxia-induced PH.
-The upregulation of FoxM1 in SMCs induced by multiple EC-derived factors (PDGF-B, CXCL12, ET-1 and MIF) mediated SMC proliferation.
-Genetic deletion of endothelial Cxcl12 in Egln1Tie2Cre mice or loss of its cognate receptor Cxcr4 in SMCs in hypoxia-treated mice inhibited FoxM1 expression, SMC proliferation and PH.
-Accordingly, pharmacological inhibition of FoxM1 inhibited severe PH in both Sugen 5416/hypoxia and monocrotaline-challenged rats.
-CONCLUSIONS: Multiple factors derived from dysfunctional ECs induced FoxM1 expression in SMCs and activated FoxM1-dependent SMC proliferation which contributes to pulmonary vascular remodeling and PH.
-Thus, targeting FoxM1 signaling represents a novel strategy for treatment of IPAH.
+The upregulation of FoxM1 in SMCs induced by multiple EC-derived factors (PDGF-B, CXCL12, ET-1, and MIF) mediated SMC proliferation.
+Genetic deletion of endothelial Cxcl12 in Egln1(Tie2Cre) mice or loss of its cognate receptor Cxcr4 in SMCs in hypoxia-treated mice inhibited FoxM1 expression, SMC proliferation, and PH.
+Accordingly, pharmacologic inhibition of FoxM1 inhibited severe PH in both Sugen 5416/hypoxia and monocrotaline-challenged rats.
+CONCLUSIONS: Multiple factors derived from dysfunctional ECs induced FoxM1 expression in SMCs and activated FoxM1-dependent SMC proliferation, which contributes to pulmonary vascular remodeling and PH.
+Thus, targeting FoxM1 signaling represents a novel strategy for treatment of idiopathic PAH.